Braveen Kumar

 Growing Up

-My mom says I used to write my letters backwards when I was a kid.
-Apparently, it was a struggle for me to learn how to write right.
+I used to write my letters backwards when I was a kid.
+According to my mom, it was a struggle for me to learn how to write right.

-Poor penmanship didn't stop me though.
-Growing up, I experimented with nearly every genre and medium I came across.
-Poems, plays, blogs, social media comedy accounts, short stories, coding, YouTube sketches, satirical essays—all in the name of exploring my creativity.
+Poor penmanship didn't stop me from experimenting with nearly every genre and medium I came across.
+Poems, plays, blogs, social media comedy accounts, short stories, coding projects, YouTube sketches, satirical essays—all in the name of exploring my creativity.

 I got my first paid gigs in high school and university, writing essays for rich kids with loose change (and loose morals).
 Eventually, people started to approach me with legitimate work, like resume writing, grad school applications, and freelance copywriting.